Hamza-Bhatti07/Hamza-Bhatti07/README.md

 -  Working on my **IoMT Cyber-Resilience focused RnD FYP**
   (Will share soon :P)
--  Learning & experimenting in **Cybersecurity, NLP**
+-  Learning & experimenting in **Cybersecurity, NLP/Gen AI**
--  Currently working on: **NLP projects, Three.js based portfolio and some projects that have been sitting at the back of my head for longer then they should have T_T**
+-  Currently working on: **NLP/Gen AI projects, Three.js based portfolio and some projects that have been sitting at the back of my head for longer then they should have T_T**

 ---